Documentation structure for LLMs (llms.txt)

 - analysis:

-Run analysis on a non-default and selection on all other branches
+Analyze impacted tests on a non-default branch and run tests on all other branches

 CircleCI configuration for running analysis on a branch named develop and selection on all other branches